python/devguide/getting-started/pull-request-lifecycle.rst

 The commits will be squashed when the pull request is merged.

-Converting an Existing Patch from b.p.o to GitHub
+Converting an existing patch from b.p.o to GitHub
 =================================================

 When a patch exists in the `issue tracker`_ that should be converted into a